nirsweka/katacoda-scenarios/weka-csi-plugin/intro.md

 # Weka CSI Plugin

+This scenario will guide you with the basics needed to deploy and use a Weka CSI Plugin in Kubernetes environment.

 ## Overview

 The [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) \(CSI\) is a standard for exposing arbitrary block and file storage systems to containerized wo